Javapower77/cs2-industries-extended/Code/LongDescription.md

 * **Timber Factory:** Produces only Timber.
 Need a forestry area deployed to get woods.
 * **Furniture Factory:** Produces only Furniture.
 Need a Timber Factory to get the timber goods as an input.
 * **Paper Factory:** Produces only Paper.
 Need a Timber Factory to get the timber goods as an input.
-* **Cargo Train Station for Forestry Manufacturing:** A cargo train station that only load Woods, Furniture, Timber and Paper to your cargo trains.
-* **Cargo Train Station for Ore Manufacturing:** A cargo train station that only load Ore, Mineral, Steel and Metal to your cargo trains.
+* **Cargo Train Station Boosted:** A cargo train station that had a lot of storage and quickly loading cargo.
+It can be upgrade it with additional tracks, specific goods cargo, a park and a parking lot.

 ## NOTE
 This mod is not final version.
 Still keep working on it and make improvements.